zonemaster/zonemaster-backend/docs/Installation.md

 For details on supported versions of Perl, database engine and operating system for Zonemaster::Backend, see the [declaration of prerequisites].

-> **Note:** In addition to the normal dependencies, the post-installation
-> smoke test instruction assumes that you have curl installed.

 ## 3. Installation on CentOS

 ### 3.1 Install Zonemaster::Backend and related dependencies (CentOS)